jamespatrickmanning/animate_drifters/README.md

 # animate_drifters

+NOTE: During the Summer of 2020,  I decided I should probably abandon this old Python 2.7 code in favor of interactive Python with time sliders.
+It might still work on my office desktops but too difficult to maintain otherwise.

-visualize observed drifter tracks via animation using Linux "convert" utility to generate a "gif" file
+visualizes observed drifter tracks via animation using Linux "convert" utility to generate a "gif" file

 Originally written by Tanya in ~2010, this routine evidently has the option to zoom-in on specified drifters.